edouardpoitras/eva-conversations/README.md

 #### Triggers

+`gossip.trigger('eva.conversations.pre_new_conversation')`

+This trigger is fired right before creating a new conversation.

+`gossip.trigger('eva.conversations.post_new_conversation')`

+This trigger is fired immediately after creating a new conversation.
+If you call the `conversation` plugin's `get_current_conversation()` function at this point, you will get the new conversation that has just been created.

 `gossip.trigger('eva.conversations.follow_up')`

 This trigger is called at the very beginning of the interaction phase (priority of 100), and allows plugins to take a first stab at responding to the user.